Guilded-NET/Guilded-NET.github.io/references/CommandAttribute.md

 ### Example

-Example of a command with its own subcommands:
+Example of a command with its own subcommands.

+This results in a command `config` with sub-command `prefix`. `prefix` command will not be invokable without any arguments.

 ```csharp
 [Command]